cjolson1/Lagunitas-Quality-Assurance/testing.md

 This will let CasperJS know that you want to use the test module and SlimerJS as the engine.

 In this example, we will login to the Ordering Portal as an admin, navigate to the admin page to login as a user managed by the admin, perform a variety of tasks as that user, and logout.
-Throughout this proceess we will be testing if we can navigate away from these pages to see orders and forecasts that are not associated with our user and consequently cannot see.
+Throughout this proceess we will be testing if we can navigate away from these pages to see orders and forecasts that are not associated with our user and consequently should not be able to see.

 To begin any test, we begin with the following command: